BIOP/ijab-tracmit/README.md

 - **Readme.md** - This file
 - **ASMIT User Guide.pdf** - Interface and user guide
 - **LICENSE** - License file
-- **TRACMIT_1.0.ijm** - The actual code of TRACMIT, in ActionBar form
+- **TRACMIT_1.1.ijm** - The actual code of TRACMIT, in ActionBar form
+- **TRACMIT_Settings_1.1.ijm** - A sub-ActionBar that contains methods for setting TRACMIT parameters, as well as a series of wizards to help set most parameters interactively.
 - **updateFile.bat** - Windows Batch script useful for when updating this repository.
 Not of use to end users.
 - **TRACMIT Default Settings.txt** - Text file with all de default settings for TRACMIT, can be loaded using the **Load Parameters** button.

 ## Installation

+### Dependencies
+After completing the step above make sure that the following update sites are enabled:
+- **IBMP-CNRS** - Contains the ActionBar Plugin by Jerôme Mutterer
+- **PTBIOP**  - Contains the BIOPLib and attached plugins used for managing TRACMIT's settings and other internals
+- **Imagescience**  - Contains the FeatureJ Laplacian Plugin used by TRACMIT

-The simplest way to install TRACMIT is to use the TRACMIT update site through [Fiji](https://fiji.sc/):
+The simplest way to install TRACMIT is to use the TRACMIT Update site through [Fiji](https://fiji.sc/):

 1. From Fiji, go to **Help > Update...**
 2. Select **Manage Update Sites**